12/21/04 Newsletter (below it are two previous newsletters on this issue):

 In September, 2000, the Committee on Jewish Law and Standards (CJLS), the

-Conservative Movement's most authoritative legal decision-making body, ruled that
+Conservative Movement's most authoritative legal decision-making body, ruled

 to avoid tza'ar ba'alei hayyim only pens that keep the animal upright may be